 }

-Once the word length is determined, then the script can start building the words.
-The main function works by basically constructing a word, letter-by-letter / cluster-by-cluster, alternating between vowels and consonants, until it matches the determined length then returning the letter.
+Once the word length is determined, the script can start building words.
+The main function works by constructing a word, letter-by-letter / cluster-by-cluster, alternating between vowels and consonants until it matches the determined length, then returning the result.

-More specifically it works by looking at the word so far and determining which of the following arrays are viable options for what's next (with the 'marked' letters to be used sparingly):
+More specifically, it works by looking at the word so far and determining which of the following arrays are viable options for what's next (with the 'marked' letters used sparingly):

 const prefixes = ["str", "pre", "dia", "gh", "wh", "psy"];